How do I become a hacker?

 How old do you have to be to hack?

 There is no age requirement for someone to become a hacker.
-It often comes down to that individual's overall knowledge of computers, networking, and programming.
+It often comes down to that individual's drive and overall knowledge of computers, networking, and programming.

 Who are some famous hackers?